Fastify 中文文档 (master)

 Note that it is important to keep the initial shape of a decorated field as close as possible to the value intended to be set dynamically in the future.
 Initialize a decorator as a '' if the intended value is a string, and as null if it will be an object or a function.

-Remember this example works only with value types as reference types will be shared amongst all requests.
+Remember this example works only with value types as reference types will thrown and error during the fastify startup.
 See decorateRequest.

 See JavaScript engine fundamentals: Shapes and Inline Caches for more information on this topic.